bsilvade/d36-bigspring/exampleSite/content/english/_index.md

         link : "#"

     # service item loop
-    - title : "Data Science"
+    - title : "Data Science Expertise"
       images:
       - "images/service-2.png"
       content : "We can help you make more sense of your data through a unique data visualization and integration platform that combined with the latest machine learning and artificial intelligence models can help you achieve your goals."